openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 Disable the test signal once audio setup is working.
 Enable __Audio In Source__, if necessary.

 <br /><a name="mixer"></a>

-## Advanced Topics
-{:.toc}

-### Audio Settings
-{:.toc}

-<a name="pulse"></a>

-[Pulse](#pulse) is the default tool for adjustment of output levels for all installed sound cards in Ver 5.X Series players and will produce sound quality suitable for broadcast.

-Addional supported audio modes

-• ALSA

-• Esound

-• OSS

-• JACK

-Set to `No Input` to disable on board audio play back.

-Setting __Audio Mode__ and restarting will bring up a slider control to set levels for both input and output in dashboard to control signal levels

 ### Adjusting Audio Levels